alosadagrande/tekton-dpdk/openshift-tekton-dpdk/blog.md

 pipelineresource.tekton.dev/image-push-rhel8-dpdk-app created
 ```

 Finally, the Pipeline is created.
-It contains the tasks defined and the both the input and output resources.
+It contains the tasks defined and both the input and output resources.
 Tasks are basically two: build the testPMD application on top of the DPDK RHEL 8 base image and second deploy the application in the cluster:

 ```sh
 $ oc create -f pipeline-dpdk/pipeline-dpdk-ds.yaml